benwaffle/the-vala-manual/variables_fields_and_parameters.md

 #### Fields

 A field is similar to a variable, except for the scope that it is defined in.
 Fields can be defined in namespaces, classes and structs.
 In the case of classes and structs, they may be either in the scope of the the class or struct, or in the scope of each instance of the class or struct.

-A field is valid as long as its scope still exists - for non-instance fields, this is the entire life of the application; for instance fields, this is the lifetime of the instance.
+A field is valid as long as its scope still exists.
+For non-instance fields, this is the entire life of the application.
+For instance fields, this is the lifetime of the instance.

 Like variables, fields can take ownership of instances, and it is again possible to avoid this with the `unowned` keyword.

 If a type is directly instantiated in the declaration of the field, then that field will be created owning that new instance.

-For more details about fields, see [Namespaces](http://wiki.gnome.org/action/show/Projects/Vala/Manual/Export/Vala/Manual/Namespaces#) , [Classes](http://wiki.gnome.org/action/show/Projects/Vala/Manual/Export/Vala/Manual/Classes#) and [Structs](http://wiki.gnome.org/action/show/Projects/Vala/Manual/Export/Vala/Manual/Structs#).
+For more details about fields, see [Namespaces](http://wiki.gnome.org/action/show/Projects/Vala/Manual/Export/Vala/Manual/Namespaces#), [Classes](http://wiki.gnome.org/action/show/Projects/Vala/Manual/Export/Vala/Manual/Classes#) and [Structs](http://wiki.gnome.org/action/show/Projects/Vala/Manual/Export/Vala/Manual/Structs#).

 #### Parameters